 Lithium, I am longing for lithium!
 Only this eases my own and very private pain.
-This is how the 2nd studio album ‘The Open Door‘ of ‘Evanescence‘ comes across when you start listening.
+This is how the 2nd studio album The Open Door of Evanescence comes across at first.

-Also, other band members left as well after that, leaving Amy being the undisputed leader of this band.
-And indeed ‘Evanescence‘ has in principle become very much herself after that – hair, voice and bodice, the whole package.
-But – still – after listening to ‘The Open Door‘ a few times, it sticks surprisingly well and there is a lot of good trademark ‘Evanescence‘ in this mix of tunes.
+Also, other band members left as well after that.
+Amy Lee thus became the undisputed leader of this band.
+And indeed: Evanescence very much became her own brand after that.
+Hair, voice and bodice, the whole package.
+But – still – after listening to The Open Door a few times, it sticks surprisingly well.
+And there is a lot of good trademark Evanescence in this mix of tunes.

-The Open Door‘ got very good billboard chart ratings, peaking at number one for quite a few of them.
-And it stayed there for a very long time.
+The Open Door got very good billboard chart ratings, peaking at number one for quite a few of them.
+And it also stayed there for a very long time.
 Yet another impressive element of this record.

-On top of that there is the infamous song ‘Lithium‘, speaking about a substance which is used to combat a number of mental ailments, plus things like eating disorders.
+On top of that there is the infamous song Lithium, speaking about a substance which is used to combat a number of mental ailments.
+Plus things like eating disorders.
 It is also famously used in batteries and other industrial applications (Hmm!!).
 A few other bands have – by the way – also written songs about this substance – Kurt Cobain’s Nirvana being one of them in Nevermind.
 Again, a scary thought when knowing what happened to Kurt.

 Like in the witch wood, when the record’s dark roots starts to grip you, will get to you and will not let you go.
 Jeez, this is scary indeed, I can tell ya.
 But also the sign of very big talent on the part of the band.
 In truth, to transmit this kind of feeling takes a lot of know-how.

-Noteworthy in there is ‘Sweet Sacrifice‘, apparently about the break up with Ben Moody, so I hear.
-There are really hurtcore style songs in there, like ‘Lithium‘ and ‘Snow White Queen‘, which is really like something that just escaped the asylum – deep dark and full of fear.
+Noteworthy in there is Sweet Sacrifice, apparently about the break up with Ben Moody, so I hear.
+There are really hurtcore style songs in there, like Lithium and Snow White Queen.
+Which is really like something that just escaped the asylum, deep dark and full of fear.
 Gosh, writing this I soon will need lithium as well – or at least some Xanax.
-‘Cloud Nine‘ is a little lighter, but still scary enough to make you bounce off the padded walls in your own study of sorrows.
+Cloud Nine gets of on a little lighter tone, but is still scary enough to make you bounce off the padded walls in your own study of sorrows.

-‘Call Me when you’re Sober‘ is nothing to write home about.
-It got pretty good acclaim on the billboard charts of this world and even won a single back in its time, which played for a long while.
+Call Me when you’re Sober is nothing to write home about.
+It got pretty good acclaim on the billboard charts of this world.
+And even won single status back in its time, which played for a long while.
 But I could never quite warm up to it.
-Compared to old ‘Evanescence‘ hits like ‘My Immortal‘ it sounds flat and boring.
+Compared to old Evanescence hits like My Immortal, it sounds flat and boring.

-Towards the end of the record, ‘All That I’m Living For‘ delivers very good and rock solid ‘Evanescence‘ sound to round everything up.
+Towards the end of the record, All That I’m Living For delivers very good and rock solid Evanescence sound to round everything up.

-To produce a worthy follow-on to their last record ‘Fallen‘ was a real feat and the band mastered that challenge very well.
-Perhaps a bit too gloom and doom for my taste and really – same as the last album – not a mood improver if you care to listen to the lyrics.
+To produce a worthy follow-on to their last record Fallen was a real feat.
+And the band mastered that challenge increasingly well.
+Perhaps a bit too gloom and doom for my taste, and really – same as the last album – not a mood improver, if you care to listen to the lyrics.

 Record Rating: 8/10 | Label: Wind-Up Records | Web: Official Site